sopra-fs24-group-20/sopra-fs24-group-20-server/contributions.md

 - Task 5: display current letter position in game regardless of game mode
 - Task 6: implement loading screen in game and lobby page
 - Task 7: fix websockets in lobbypage, intermediate leaderboard, game
-- Task 8: make back, exit, and logout buttons cuter
+- Task 8: make back, exit, and logout buttons cuter where applicable
 - Task 9: disconnect from websocket when exiting lobby from eval screen
 - Task 10: ws in game to signal all players have submitted their game answers
 - Task 11: implement ws in eval screen to signal all players have submitted their votes